-If the Chairman of the UK Natural Capital Committee gets it exactly backwards, then probably others do too.
-The environment, the finite ecosphere, is the Whole and the economic subsystem is a Part—a completely dependent part.
+If the Chairman of the UK Natural Capital Committee gets it exactly backward, then probably others do too.
+The environment and the finite ecosphere is the Whole and the economic subsystem is a Part—a completely dependent part.
 It is the economy that needs to be properly integrated into the ecosphere so that its limits on the growth of the subsystem will not be missed.
-Given this fundamental misconception, it is not hard to understand how other errors follow, and how some economists, imagining that the ecosphere is part of the economy, get confused about valuation of natural capital.
+Given this fundamental misconception, it is not hard to understand how other errors follow, and how some economists, imagining that the ecosphere is part of the economy, get confused about the valuation of natural capital.

-However the scale of the macro-limited resource flow is determined, we next face the question of how to ration that amount among competing micro claimants?
-By prices.
-So we are back to pricing, but in a very different sense.
-Prices now are tools for rationing a fixed predetermined flow of resources, and no longer determine the volume of resources taken from nature, nor the physical scale of the economic subsystem.
+However the scale of the macro-limited resource flow is determined, we next face the question of how to ration that amount among competing micro claimants.
+The answer to that question is pricing.
+So we are back to pricing but in a very different sense.
+Prices now are tools for rationing a fixed predetermined flow of resources and no longer determine the volume of resources taken from nature, nor the physical scale, of the economic subsystem.
 Market prices (modified by taxes or cap-auction-trade) ration resources as an alternative to direct quantitative allocation by central planning.
-The physical scale of the economy has been limited, and the resulting scarcity rents are captured for the public treasury, permitting elimination of many regressive taxes.
+The physical scale of the economy has been limited and the resulting scarcity rents are captured for the public treasury, permitting elimination of many regressive taxes.
 Dollars become ration tickets; no longer votes that determine how big the scale of the economy will be relative to the ecosystem.
 The market no longer conveys the message “we can grow as much as we want as long as we pay the price.”
 Rather the new message is, “there is only so much to go around, and dollars are your ration ticket for a part of the fixed quota, not a vote that can be cast for growth.”
 Equitable distribution of dollar incomes (ration tickets) will then be seen as the serious matter that it is, to be solved by sharing, not evaded by growth, especially not by uneconomic growth.

-A monetary reform to 100% reserve requirements on demand deposits would be a good policy for many reasons, to which we can add, as a necessary supplement to a carbon tax.
-It would not be necessary as a supplement to cap-auction-trade, but should be adopted for independent reasons.
+A monetary reform to 100 percent reserve requirements on demand deposits would be a good policy for many reasons, to which we can add, as a necessary supplement to a carbon tax.
+It would not be necessary as a supplement to a cap-auction-trade, but should be adopted for independent reasons.
 A good symbol should not be allowed to do things that the reality it symbolizes cannot do.
-One hundred percent reserves would require the symbol of money to behave more like real wealth, at least in some important ways.
+100 percent of reserves would require the symbol of money to behave more like real wealth, at least in some important ways.
 But this is another story.